vechain/vechain-docs/core-concepts/account-abstraction/README.md

 Account abstraction transforms traditional blockchain wallets by making them programmable through smart contract wallets.
 It abstracts the transaction-signing process, significantly enhancing user experience and security.
 This innovation aims to onboard a broader audience from Web2 to Web3 by normalizing blockchain interactions.

 {% hint style="info" %}
-For hands on exploration of account abstraction and Thor Solo, refer to our [account-abstraction.md](../../start-building/tutorials/account-abstraction.md "mention") guide.
+For hands-on exploration of account abstraction, refer to our [account-abstraction.md](../../start-building/tutorials/account-abstraction.md "mention") guide.
 {% endhint %}

 ## Introduction